leanprover/lean4/doc/do.md

 #  IO.println "world"
 #  return 0

-#check IO.println
+#check IO.println "hello"
--- String -> IO Unit
+-- IO Unit
 #print main
 -- Output contains the infix operator `>>=` and `pure` -- The following `set_option` disables notation such as `>>=` in the output